 Click on the links below for instructions and more pictures!

-– A small cardstock & acrylic colours is all you need to make this cute India Flag coloured bookmark
+– A small cardstock & acrylic colors are all you need to make this cute India Flag colored bookmark

-A spin-off on India flag.
+A spin-off on the India flag.
 Make an Indian Flag craft using pulses and glue to stick.
 Draw the Indian Flag on a piece of paper, then apply glue.
-Ask your Child to add pulses according to the Flag colours.
+Ask your child to add pulses according to the Flag colors.
 Green Moong, Red masoor dal, White Urad Dal and Rajma for the Pole

 Take part in your society’s Flag hoisting by making your own rolled paper flags.
 First, begin with a sheet of white rectangular paper.
 Fold the paper in quarters.
 Then open up the paper so you have four sections.
 Cut off one of the sections.
 Next, roll up from the other end of the paper as shown below which will become the flag pole.
 Use a piece of tape or glue to secure rolled paper from unrolling.
 Once it is taped it is ready to be painted or colored with markers or crayons as the kids wish.